 At yasoon, both the Developer and Business teams use our Microsoft Teams for Jira app.

 Microsoft Teams for Jira x Support

-Our developers also provide support for our apps using Jira Service Desk.
+Our developers also provide support for our apps using Jira Service Management.
 We have various product teams who are responsible for developing new features, as well as responding to and resolving customer issues.

 Sometimes, it is a simple question about installation or a minor bug that we can sort out in the next release.
 However, we occasionally get interesting suggestions, or problems that are not so easy to solve.

-Timur can stay in Jira Service Desk the whole time, as messages from his colleagues who use Teams just pop up in the Jira issue.
-At the same time, his colleagues don’t have to open JSD – they can just keep using Teams.
+Timur can stay in Jira Service Management the whole time, as messages from his colleagues who use Teams just pop up in the Jira issue.
+At the same time, his colleagues don’t have to open JSM – they can just keep using Teams.
 Not only can they see the conversation there, they also get an overview of the entire Jira issue.

 Microsoft Teams for Jira x Business